vannguyengd/gooddata-ui/website/versioned_docs/version-8.2.0/02_start__no_boilerplate.md

 We use the `yarn` package manager in this tutorial.
 To install it, review its [documentation](https://yarnpkg.com/lang/en/docs/install/).

-_Note: This tutorial assumes that you already have an existing GoodData account.
-If you don’t have a GoodData account yet, you can create one for free at [https://www.gooddata.com/free](https://www.gooddata.com/free).
-Please make sure that you have your GoodData account ready before following this tutorial._
+**NOTE:** This tutorial assumes that you already have an existing GoodData account.
+If you do not have a GoodData account yet, create one for free at [https://www.gooddata.com/free](https://www.gooddata.com/free).

 **TIP:** Instead of creating the application from scratch, you can use [GoodData `create-gooddata-react-app` and Accelerator Toolkit](ht_create_your_first_visualization_toolkit), which will guide you through the process of creating the application step by step.